peternied/approved-by-maintainers/README.md

   token:
     description: "GitHub token used for authentication"
     required: true
-  specific-approvers:
+  required-approvers-list:
-    description: 'The list of specific users that can approve the request, comma seperated.'
+    description: 'The list of specific users that can approve the request, comma seperated. '
     required: false
   min-required:
     description: 'The minimum number of approvals, e.g. 2'
     required: true

+outputs:
+  specific-approvals:
+    description: "The list of users that approved"
+    value: ${{ steps.approval-check.outputs.approvers }}
 ```

 ## Usage: